-Education is an important side of iGEM we have tried to highlight through all the summer.
+Education is an important side of iGEM that we have tried to highlight throughout the summer.
 We felt it was essential to share knowledge beyond the scientific community, as technologies like Phagent will eventually reach far beyond those in areas of research.
 First, education raises awareness about biology problems.
-Then by involving the public in scientific projects, people don’t feel that scientists hide things to them avoiding hostile reaction to new technologies.
-Finally sharing science in younger spheres can raise vocations and inspire the next generation of researchers.
+By involving the public in scientific projects, people don’t feel that scientists hide things from them avoiding hostile reactions to new technologies.
+Finally, sharing science in younger spheres can raise vocations and inspire the next generation of researchers.
 However, social distancing imposed an additional challenge and we had to reinvent how to meet with the public.
 We carried out several actions:

 The Phagent summer series